CodeProSpecialist/working-config.json-file-for-2025-freqtrade-coin-trading-robot/README.md

 use this command to run freqtrade on the command line with any strategy:

 freqtrade trade --userdir ~/freqtrade_data/user_data --config ~/freqtrade_data/config.json --strategy Bandtastic

+Utulize the following python script to make a profitable coin list.

+python3 profit-coin-list-writer.py